Balancing Needs and Shares

 If there is extra share money available the following month, the surplus will be used to help with the prorated needs.
 The other members are also encouraged to give additional gifts, if they are able.
 In addition, many members whose needs have been prorated have found that their health care providers will reduce their charges to the prorated amounts, or the members may receive additional money from unexpected sources.
 God has many ways of providing.

-In fifteen years of ministry, we’ve found that even prorated needs are met through generous extra giving and through the many other ways in which God provides.
+In twenty years of ministry, we’ve found that even prorated needs are met through generous extra giving and through the many other ways in which God provides.

 Changing the Share Amounts